This section in The Stripling Thames by Fred Thacker

 leaving only four feet for boats.

 I think there must be some annual maintenance on this stretch.
 It used to be inspected annually by rowing boat launched at Cricklade.
 There is however no commitment to ensuring that the river is navigable.
-I always carry a small saw.
+I always carry a small saw in my punt.

 Site of Blackford Weir